There's A Fight Brewing Between The NYPD And Silicon Valley

 A spokesperson for the NYPD declined to comment.

 The NYPD has been a Palantir customer since at least 2012, and Palantir has touted the relationship to help it drum up other business.
-The software ingests arrest records, license plate reads, parking tickets, and more, and then graphs this data in a way that can reveal connections among crimes and people.
+The software ingests arrest records, license-plate reads, parking tickets, and more, and then graphs this data in a way that can reveal connections among crimes and people.
 In late 2014, for example, the police department used Palantir's analysis to plan a sting that landed the rapper Bobby Shmurda behind bars, just as his career was taking off, according to an internal Palantir email seen by BuzzFeed News.

 The NYPD quietly began work last summer on its replacement data system, and in February it announced internally that it would cancel its Palantir contract and switch to the new system by the beginning of July, according to three people familiar with the matter.
 The new system, named Cobalt, is a group of IBM products tied together with NYPD-created software.
-The police department believes Cobalt is cheaper and more intuitive than Palantir, and it prizes the greater degree of control it has over this system.
+The police department believes Cobalt is cheaper and more intuitive than Palantir, and prizes the greater degree of control it has over this system.

 The NYPD was paying Palantir $3.5 million a year as of 2015, according to an internal Palantir email that describes a contract to be signed in late 2014.
-Other customers, including Home Depot, which canceled late last year, have also raised concerns about Palantir’s price tag.
+Other Palantir customers — including Home Depot, which canceled late last year — have also raised concerns about Palantir’s prices.

 The emerging dispute is not over the data that the NYPD has fed into Palantir's software, but over the analysis that the software has produced — all the insights like the one that underpinned the Shmurda arrest.

-The NYPD asked Palantir in February for a copy of this analysis, and it asked for a translation key so that it could put the analysis into its Cobalt system, the people familiar with the matter said.
+The NYPD asked Palantir in February for a copy of this analysis, and for a translation key so that it could put the analysis into its Cobalt system, the people familiar with the matter said.
 But when Palantir delivered a file in May, it declined to provide a way to translate it, arguing that doing so would require exposing its intellectual property, the people said.

 The NYPD then asked Palantir for the information in a translated format — asking Palantir to do the translation itself — according to the people.
 Palantir responded this month, providing a file that was indeed readable.
 But according to the NYPD’s examination of the file, it contained only the original data the NYPD had fed into the system, the people said.
 The analysis appeared to be missing.

 If the dispute is not resolved by the end of this week, the NYPD can continue to view the analysis by using Palantir software, given that customers retain a perpetual software license even after canceling, two people familiar with the matter said.
 But this could mean having to switch between systems to see information relating to a case, a situation the NYPD wants to avoid.
-Plus, as an ex-customer, the NYPD will not have access to the same product upgrades or support if the software were to fail.
+Plus, as an ex-customer, the NYPD will not have access to the same product upgrades or support should the software fail.

 The standoff highlights a thorny issue for companies and governments that outsource their data-mining tasks to outside contractors.
-Technology experts say software companies can have little incentive to smooth a customer’s transition to a rival’s product.
-In some situations, a software company would genuinely risk devaluing its intellectual property if it shared information with a customer, since that could show the customer how the information was created, according to Tal Klein, the chief marketing officer of IT monitoring company Lakeside Software.
+Technology experts say software companies have little incentive to smooth a customer’s transition to a rival’s product.
+In some situations, a software company would genuinely risk devaluing its intellectual property if it shared information with a customer, since that could show the customer how the information was created, according to Tal Klein, chief marketing officer of IT monitoring company Lakeside Software.

 "This notion of how portable your data is when you engage in a contract with a platform is really, really complex, and hasn’t really been tested," Klein told BuzzFeed News.
 "Nobody really wants to talk about it, especially not in the Valley.
 We always want to believe that the web and the cloud make everything portable."

 Palantir was founded in 2004 by a group that included Peter Thiel, the billionaire venture capitalist who supported President Donald Trump's campaign and is now the president’s closest link to Silicon Valley.
-It does significant business in Washington, working for the CIA, the FBI, the Marine Corps, and the military's Special Operations Command, and it successfully sued the Army last year in an effort to be considered for a battlefield intelligence contract.
-In the corporate sphere, it counts companies including BP and Walmart among its customers.
+Palantir does significant business in Washington, working for the CIA, the FBI, the Marine Corps, and the military's Special Operations Command.
+It successfully sued the Army last year in an effort to be considered for a battlefield intelligence contract.
+In the corporate sphere, it counts companies such as BP and Walmart among its customers.

 Palantir has viewed the NYPD relationship as an important feather in its cap.
 Last year, on a trip to New York, chief information officers of federal civilian agencies saw a Palantir product demo at the police department, according to a person familiar with the matter.
-Palantir insiders have also cited the NYPD, as well as the Los Angeles Police Department, another customer, in conversations with prospective customers, emails show.
+Palantir insiders have also cited the NYPD, as well as the Los Angeles Police Department, another client, in conversations with prospective customers, emails show.

 But Palantir, which sends its "forward deployed engineers" to customer offices, has had a skeletal staff working on the NYPD account in recent years, far fewer than at the LAPD, according to two people familiar with the matter.
 Internal Palantir emails show that the startup sometimes faced skeptics inside the NYPD, including Chief of Detectives Robert Boyce, who gained increased authority last year.